NeilSCGH/EceborgWeatherStation/README.md

 ### Installing

 You'll have to change (in the arduino folder):
-* SSID and PASSWORD in the wifi.cpp file
-* server and uri in the same file
+* SSID, PASSWORD, server and uri in the wifi.cpp file
 * the key in the sensors.cpp file (have to match the key in the API/esp.php file)

+You can use the sql file in the API folder to create the database with the good fields, including the automatic date.

 ## Running the tests

-Make sure the 2 parts are working properly.
+Make sure the hardware and the sorfware parts are working properly.

 ### Test the hardware part